mhanberg/blog/_drafts/2025-05-11-getting-started-with-agenix.md

 With Agenix, the decryption will happen with the deployed servers ssh keys that are stored in `/etc/ssh`, so here we make `remote` equal to the public key at `/etc/ssh/ssh_host_ed25519_key.pub`

 We also set a `local` key, which is your local computer's ssh public key.
 This one is used by the `agenix` CLI utility to encrypt and decrypt the secrets during development

+> [!important]
+> If you are collaborating with other people, you will need to either add everyone's public keys to this file, or share a public/private key pair through something like [1Password](https://developer.1password.com/docs/ssh/agent/).
+>
+> If you add a new public key, you'll need to have to rekey the files using an existing public key with `agenix --rekey`.

 We then configure the `pihole.age` file use use these two public keys.